krlvm/Invader/README.md

 You need Java 7+.

 ### Configure Invader
 Launch Invader and try to start the proxy server.
 There will be created some configuration files.
-Open `cert-password.txt` and write there a your certificate password.
+Open `cert-password.txt` and write there invented by you strong certificate password.
 Certificate will be generated automatically.

 In `scripts` folder you can find `main.js`.
 It is a script, that will be injected to all webpages.
 If you need to inject a some script to a specific webpage you can create there a `.js` file and write it to the `script-map.txt`.
 Example: `github.com:github-script`, i.e. you have to create `github-script.js` in `scripts` folder.
 You have to write only the script name.